Wellbeing in School

 Well Being at Glodwick

-We are planning to develop a sensory garden in the school grounds.
-It will include areas for touch, smell, sight and hearing, which will be a lovely inspiring place for children to learn and enjoy.
-Children will use it for lessons and at play times.
-We also hope to run an after-school gardening club.
+We have developed a sensory garden in the school grounds.
+It includes areas for touch, smell, sight and hearing, it is a lovely inspiring place for children to learn and enjoy.
+Children use it for lessons and at play times.
+We also run an after-school gardening club.

 We have applied for additional funding from National Lottery and we have already received funding from Rolls Royce to develop our scientific learning using the sensory garden.